LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/threaded_call_1_2.rst

    threaded_call(Goal, Tag)

 Proves ``Goal`` asynchronously using a new thread.
 The argument can be a message sending goal.
-Calls to this predicate always succeeds and return immediately.
+Calls to this predicate always succeed and return immediately.
 The results (success, failure, or exception) are sent back to the message queue of the object containing the call (:term:`this`) and can be retrieved by calling the